stoyicker/ivv/README.md

 resource in device in higher resolution buckets (plus, in some cases, visual artifacts).
 * Pull-to-refresh.
 * Crash reporting.
+* Module-specific dependency declaration of binaries: Non-project dependencies declared in dependencies.gradle are only split by scope, but not grouped by modules (so all of the modules use the same non-project dependencies).
+In this case the APK is not affected because all modules are in use anyway, but build performance is probably impacted and in the case where we were to introduce a more complex structure (such as flavoring, where not all flavors use all modules) there's the risk of introducing unused dependencies in the final APK (which would be lowered in a real case because we'd use some minification tool such as ProGuard or R8, but still).
 * Make the name of list.impl.InitializationContentProvider change depending whether we're on a test or not so that instrumented tests can be run regardless of whether the app is installed or not.
 * A couple of other TODOs left around.